Xlocsinjr/progProject/REPORT.md

   scatter plot and the bar chart.
   - sectorPlotList: A list to determine which sectors are shown in the bar chart.
-- Every interactive element, except the y axis change, will change a "to plot" variable in some way.
-When these elements are manipulated the relevant global "to plot" variables are updated, after which the relevant viualisations are updated.
+- Every interactive element, except the scatterplot y axis change, will change a "to plot" variable in some way.
+When these elements are manipulated the relevant global"to plot" variables are updated, after which the relevant viualisations are updated.

-##### Python functions
+### Python functions
 - function valueTest checks if a given value can be converted to float to ensure it is a number.
 - function getData retrieves all relevant information from allData.json.

-##### JavaScript functions
+### JavaScript functions
 - NOTE: All functions are defined in visualisations.js.
 - NOTE: every interactive element will have its own update function
 - function minMaxFinder finds the minimum and maximum value of the GDP, the GHG